RasmusBahbah/CARRA2/docs/Introduction.rst

 Introduction
 ================

-carra2py is a simple python package for download, reproject and process albedo data for CARRA2
+carra2py is a simple python package for downloading, reprojecting and processing albedo data for CARRA2 in the arctic region.
+For now it includes the Advanced Very High Resolution Radiometer (AVHRR) dataset from 1984-present.

 Installation
 ================